 A PAP machine is the most common method of treatment prescribed.
 PAP stands for Positive Airway Pressure.
 An air pressure device connects by a hose to a face mask that covers the nose.
 The continuous flow of air pressure into the nose keeps the airways open.
 This allows the wearer to breathe regularly throughout the night and to sleep normally.
 CPAP, or continuous positive air pressure, is the most commonly used type of PAP machine.
 It gives a consistent flow of air that does not adjust with breathing.

-You may be thinking, “No way am I going to wear one of those space masks to bed!”
+You may be thinking, “No way am I going to take buy a face mask for sale and wear them to bed!”
 You may be relieved to find out that CPAP has become a lot more comfortable in recent years.
 They are lighter, quieter and some even come with an option for warmed, humidified air.

 Most people adjust to it quickly and without difficulty.
 The first time you wear it will likely be in the sleep laboratory so it can be adjusted to an appropriate air flow level.
 Long-term OSA sufferers usually say that the night in the sleep laboratory with their new CPAP was their best night of sleep they’ve ever had.
 Sleep laboratories are not like other labs.
 They are made to be relaxing, peaceful and comfortable with good quality beds, fluffy pillows, a serene setting, and a purring kitten to lie next to you.
 OK, I made that last one up.